 Making flat polished display pieces: I have equipment to make a perfectly flat piece with the highest shine possible: an overhead dry sander and a polishing wheel.
 There are many methods and specialized equipment to do a flat, but I have found that these 2 machines can do virtually anything you can throw at them, and at blazing speed compared to "traditional" methods.
 I'll teach you basic technique, many tricks to use the equipment, and how to get proficient enough to run through rocks like a banshee :).
 Minimum length of 2 hours.

 Making cabochons: there are a gazillion wrong ways and a handful of right ways to cut a beautiful cabochon.
 We'll go through basic techniques, from a slab or small chunk of rough rock through a domed, high gloss finished cabochon.
 I don't do much jewelry making but I can show you some examples and offer advice.
 For the most part I'm over "standard" cabochon shapes like the ovals, in my opinion getting from proficiency at making a perfect standard shape should always come after learning good habits that are absolutely necessary to make further progress: techniques to get a good dome, cut a bevel (helps with accidental chipping and setting in a mount for jewelry, scratch free sanding and high gloss polishing.
 So we'll be making a freeform cabochon; we can certainly do a standard cab after you have a freeform under your belt, I have many standard shapes to choose from.
 I only use a Diamond Pacific 8" Titan with all diamond wheels, the gold standard of cabochon machines (in my humble opinion lol).
 Most techniques can be adapted to other machines and I can give you tips on how to do that.
-Minimum length of 4 hours.
+Minimum length of 2 hours but we can really get you dialed in with 3 or 4 hours.

 Choosing and working with the "big four" rock types: agate, jasper, petrified wood, and obsidian.
-The techniques you sue will be based on the rock of your choice, as each has its own special needs.
+The techniques you use will be based on the rock of your choice, as each has its own special needs.
 For example the softer picture jaspers and "wonderstone" can be a little tough to work with and require some special techniques to get the absolutely best finished piece.
 Obsidian in particular needs to be treated differently than harder rock types, I've seen more badly polished obsidian that pieces done right.
+For this reason and for speed I'l start with it first.
 I also can show you how to cut and prepare faceting rough just cuz I facet way too much :)

 Other common tasks: I have a vibratory tumbler (sorry no rotary barrel tumbler, I got over them a long time ago) and a vibratory flat lap so I can offer you operating techniques and tips 'n' tricks to getting good results.
 I make quite a few spheres on my sphere machine and I can teach you the secret techniques to making killer spheres.
 Obviously we can't sit and watch a tumbler or a flat lap or a sphere machine do its job without camping out for a few days!
 I can also show you how to fill up a shop with enough equipment and rocks to make it hard to get around!
 Also I can set you up with enough rough rocks or slabs and basic supplies to get you started on your own.
 I'm in Oregon City near Portland OR so you have to get yourself here :D